Strongly right alternative rings and Bol loops

 By applying Lemma \lemref{main}, one may show that $\JJ(L)$ is a loop for various other special classes of Bol magmas, but lacking examples or motivation, we omit these.
 In general, we suspect the following to be the case.

 \begin{conjecture} There exists a Bol magma $L$ with a neutral element such that $\JJ(L)$ is not closed under multiplication. \end{conjecture}

 Returning to strongly right alternative rings, it is possible that the ring structure allows further weakening of the torsion assumptions on $(\UU(R),\cdot)$ or $(\QQ(R),\circ)$ in Corollary \cororef{loops}.
 In any case, we have not been able to find a (necessarily infinite) strongly right alternative ring $R$ such that either $(\UU(R),\cdot)$ or $(\QQ(R),\circ)$ is not closed under multiplication.
-Thus Problems 1 and 2 remain open.
+Thus Problems 1 and 2 in their full generality remain open.